vilksons/kodo/PawnCC/readme.md

 telling you which tags are involved in a "tag mismatch" or showing you where that pesky "symbol is never used" is actually declared.

-There are plenty of features and fixes that are documented, see below for links:

-- [Known compiler bugs][bugs] contains a list of bugs that the team are aware of with their status.

-- [What's new][new] contains features and other notable changes.

-- [Release notes][releases] list of all official releases of the compiler binaries.

 ## How to Use

-Binary packages can be downloaded from [Releases][releases], see the below sections for platform-specific installation instructions.
+Binary packages can be downloaded from [Releases][https://github.com/pawn-lang/compiler/releases/tag/v3.10.10], see the below sections for platform-specific installation instructions.

 **Note:** You will _probably_ get warnings/errors/fatals when you first build with this compiler — you need to add the `-Z` flag to your build configuration or add `#pragma compat`.
-See [this page][compat] for more information.

 You can also get the latest development binaries for Windows on [AppVeyor][artifacts].
 This archive is built automatically on every Git commit